prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 #### Step 2: Create MediationRewardedAdUnit

-The `AdMobMediationRewardedUtils` is a helper class, wich performs certain utilty work for `MediationRewardedAdUnit `, like passing the targeting keywords to adapters and checking the visibility of the ad view.
+The `AdMobMediationRewardedUtils` is a helper class, wich performs certain utilty work for the `MediationRewardedAdUnit`, like passing the targeting keywords to the adapters.

 #### Step 3: Create MediationInterstitialAdUnit

-The `MediationRewardedAdUnit` is part of Prebid mediation API.
-This class is responsible for making bid request and providing the winning bid and targeting keywords to mediating SDKs.
+The `MediationRewardedAdUnit` is part of the prebid mediation API.
+This class is responsible for making a bid request and providing a winning bid and targeting keywords to the adapters.

 #### Step 4: Make bid request

-The `fetchDemand` method makes a bid request to prebid server and provide the results in the completion handler.
+The `fetchDemand` method makes a bid request to the prebid server and provides a result in a completion handler.

 #### Step 5: Make an Ad Reuest

-Now you should just make a regular AdMob's ad request.
-Evetything else will be handled by prebid adapters.
+Now you should make a regular AdMob's ad request.
+Everything else will be handled by GMA SDK and prebid adapters.

 #### Steps 6: Display an ad

 Once the rewarded ad is recieved you can display it.
-Folow the [AdMob instructions](https://developers.google.com/admob/ios/rewarded#swift) about how to do it.
+Folow the [AdMob instructions](https://developers.google.com/admob/ios/rewarded#swift) for the details.

 ## Native Ads

 {: .alert.alert-warning :}
-**Warning:** If you use Native Ads you **must** integrate AdMob Adapters via the source files instead of cocoapods integration.
+**Warning:** If you use Native Ads you **must** integrate AdMob Adapters via the source files instead of cocoapods integration or standalone framework.
 The integration using framework leads to [runtime errors](https://github.com/prebid/prebid-mobile-ios/issues/516) related to the type casting.

 In order to integrate AdMob adapters just add the adapters' source files to your app project.